RedFerret61/VeeHarmGen/README.md

     ./run_BAR1_rock.sh

         USAGE: ./run_BAR1_rock.sh mxlfile
-            where mxfile.mxl is in input/music e.g. ./run_BAR1_rock.sh music
+            where mxlfile.mxl is in input/music e.g. ./run_BAR1_rock.sh music
             Output is in output
         Produces harmonic rhythm placeholders and then
         uses "BAR1" as input for a "rock" style subset